 3. Turn your to-do list into an accomplishment list.

 Sure, that to-do list is there to help you keep track of all of the stuff you need to get done.
 Yet constantly crossing off (even though that may feel great) and replacing to-dos can make happiness and success feel unattainable.
 My trick: At the end of each day, make an accomplishment list.
 I know, just another thing to do, right?
 Stay with me here.
 Right before you go to sleep, think about three things you’ve accomplished that day.
 It could be anything.
 I find it helps put me into a mindset of success, accomplishment, and happiness—which helps me knock off those remaining to-dos even faster the next day.

 See also: 15 Yoga Poses to Help You Sleep Better

 4. Park far away from the front door.

 Parking lots are notorious for being busy and crazy-making, but chances are that in the back there are open spaces.
-You’ll be able to park quicker and get out easier (after all, you’re closer to the exit!), deal with less traffic, and burn off those extra holiday cookie cals thanks to the additional walking it requires.
+You’ll be able to park quicker and get out easier (after all, you’re closer to the exit!), deal with less traffic and get some extra steps in.

 5. Keep your tech in check.

 Take just 20 minutes when you’re usually on your phone, scrolling through Instagram, and dedicate that time to sending some love notes and holiday cards.
 The interesting thing about our technology is that it can create low levels of anxiety during an already anxious time of year.